 At EAG, Nuclear Magnetic Resonance Spectroscopy is used to characterize polymers, lubricants, adhesives, surfactants, additives and custom-synthesized molecules.
 Samples are normally prepared in various deuterated solvents.
 Typical analysis times range from minutes to hours, depending on the nuclei being studied and the concentration of the sample.
 EAG’s analytical scientists are highly experienced and knowledgeable in complex spectrum interpretation, specialized 2D techniques (e.g. COSY, NOESY, DOSY, HMQC, HMBC, TOCSY, HSQC) and variable temperature NMR in order to address a wide variety of problems pertaining to a number of industries.
 Experience, fast turnaround, clear and concise written reports, and person-to-person service are provided to help customers resolve their analytical and technical challenges.

-Contact us today for your Nuclear Magnetic Resonance Spectroscopy (NMR) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Nuclear Magnetic Resonance Spectroscopy (NMR) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.